STUDENT COMPEDIUM

 WHAT IS THE COMPENDIUM?

-The 2024 Student Compendium is an initiative to collate the breadth of opportunities for students studying primary industries and natural resource management.
-It aims to assist the next generation of vocational education, training and tertiary students plus secondary school teachers, and careers advisers (and their students) to discover opportunities such as careers, scholarships, graduate programs and training in the primary industries sector.
+The 2025 Student Compendium is an initiative to collate the breadth of opportunities for students studying primary industries and natural resource management.
+It aims to assist the next generation of vocational education, training and tertiary students plus secondary school teachers, and careers advisers (and their students) to discover opportunities such as careers, scholarships, internships, graduate programs and training in the primary industries sector.

 WHO MAKES THE COMPENDIUM?